 "Work Permit Board" means the Work Permit Board established under section 4(2).

 PART II - Administration

-Appointment of immigration officers 3.
-(1) There shall be a Chief Immigration Officer and such other immigration officers as are necessary for the purposes of carrying out this Law, who shall be public officers.
+3. (1) There shall be a Chief Immigration Officer and such other immigration officers as are necessary for the purposes of carrying out this Law, who shall be public officers.